Tnixc/dots/README.md

 ### Menubar

 I use [Bartender 5](https://www.macbartender.com/) to change it's color.
+But I usually use [Menuwhere](https://manytricks.com/menuwhere/).

 ### Nvim and terminal
 For nvim I use pretty stock [lunar vim](https://www.lunarvim.org/), and in iTerm2 I use the Tokyo Night color scheme.